AjitUbbanapally/44643Sec04Team05Spring2024FinalProject/README.md

 	- Search button
 	- Filter Button
 	- Back/Reset button.

-- This screen consists of search button where we can search different cases and filter by using type, case type.
-It consists of vertical and horizontal scrolling.

 ### Screen4 -- LIST VIEW BASED ON SPECIFIC MATTER (CASE)
 ![screen4](https://github.com/AjitUbbanapally/44643Sec04Team05Spring2024FinalProject/assets/142938211/0fda3a56-32e3-41c3-8c5c-f04f0b3e86f4)